ikt32/scripts-updates/faq.md

 ~/.steam/steam/steamapps/compatdata/271590/pfx/drive_c/users/steamuser/AppData/Local/ikt/License/0.0.lic
 ```

-The next time GTA V starts with my scripts, they should automatically pick up the license.
+The next time GTA V starts with the scripts, the license is picked up automatically.

-This was done on 2024-02 using Pop!_OS and the latest available Steam client and `GE-Proton9-24`, with
+Test details:

+* Done and verified in 2025-02
+* Latest Pop!_OS (using 5.15 kernel for `nvidia-driver-390` for GT630M...)
+* Latest Steam client
+* Using Proton version `GE-Proton9-24`
+* Game build 1.0.3411.0
-game build 1.0.3411.0.
-Full system similarity was confirmed, indicating no major inherent incompatibility with Wine/Proton.
+* Full system similarity was confirmed, indicating no license difference was created with Wine/Proton running a game or application.

 The following command was used to launch the game, as Steam failed to launch it directly: